neo4j/neo4j/README.md

 Neo4j is built using [Apache Maven](http://maven.apache.org/) version 3.

 A plain `mvn clean install` will build the individual jar files, but not assemble them into product packages.
-The documentation won't get built either, nor will the Python embedded bindings.
+The documentation won't get built either, nor the OS packaging.
-Execution of unit test is included in the build.
+Execution of unit tests is included in the build.

 To add execution of integration tests, use: `mvn clean install -DrunITs`